CrohnEngineer/Vynthesizer/README.md

 While you are playing, the sounds you produce are analyzed in real time to drive the animations on the display:
   1. the three circles (one for each oscillators) follow the signal's amplitude and waveform;
   2. behind the circles, a little spectrogram shows the spectrum of the three oscillator's sounds;
-  3. a little yellow bar, indicates where the majority of energy of the signal lies.
+  3. a little yellow bar, indicates where the majority of energy of the overall signal lies.

 If you are interested in the details of how this project has been realized, check this [report](report.pdf).